-Students must complete an additional 11 elective courses OR one elective course and one of the below concentrations.
+Students must complete an additional 11 elective courses OR two elective courses and one of the concentrations below.

 Concentrations

 Students enrolled in the General Management (Honours) major have the option to complete one of the two concentrations in Innovation and Entrepreneurship or Social Innovation.